 Being pulled towards what they do want, is more magnetic.
 You’re pulled towards your personal vision, values and goals which then becomes your guiding light or north star.
 Pushing also tends to be an exclusionary way of thinking–focusing only on what’s missing.
 For example, when we say things such as, if you don’t hit your numbers, then you won’t get that bonus - or worse – have a job!”
 This approach focuses on negative consequences.
 Conversely, when we shift our dialogue to, “If you do improve your sales process and presentation skills, then you will be able to hit your goal of being the top rep on the team - or buying that new car or house that you want – or achieving the income goal you want” – or whatever is most important to that person based on what they’ve shared with you, which is the positive outcome they really want!

 If people are governed by the fear of a negative consequence, being punished or of losing their job if they don’t perform, then how do you think this affects their attitude, their career and their performance?
 The world’s best managers have learned that it’s far more effective to motivate their team through pleasure rather than consequence.
 When managers “get” this, questions such as, “Why didn’t you hit your quota?”, transform into, “How will you adjust your strategy and approach to hit your goals moving forward?”
 And think about this problem focused question – “Why didn’t you close that deal?”
-If you stop and think about it, this question gives your direct reports the licence to provide you with a myriad of excuses that justify why they won’t achieve something!
+If you stop and think about it, this question gives your direct reports the license to provide you with a myriad of excuses that justify why they won’t achieve something!
 Instead, you can ask, “How CAN you achieve the results you want the next time you’re in that situation?”
 As you can see, this is a more solution oriented question.

 Motivating through pleasure and your people’s individual goals, rather than negative consequences is just another essential step to building your own team of Sales Champions by honoring the new ABC’s of leadership…Always Be Coaching!”